-The following links are companies or organizations who we work with from time to time.
+The following links are companies or organizations with who we work on occasion.
 These links are provided as a courtesy to our clients.
 Marina Bay Animal Hospital is not affiliated with any of these organizations.

 VCA Animal Emergency Hospital Southeast Calder Road – 281-332-1678 After-hours emergency service for the pets in your family.
 Open Monday through Friday, 6:00 pm to 8:00 am the next morning and 24 hours on weekends and holidays.